chippyash/Monad/README.md

 - static create(mixed $value):Monadic A factory method to create an instance of the concrete descendant Monad

 Monads have an immutable value, that is to say, the result of the bind() method is another (Monadic) class.
-The original value is left alone
+The original value is left alone.

 ### The Monad Abstract class